 NEW YORK CITY CENTER

 Director Baz Luhrmannn and composer Jim Steinman have at least one thing in common: they both believe excess is a wonderful place to start.
 If a scene in a film can go over the top, Luhrmann wonders, why not go over the top and then over THAT top?
 If a song can benefit from a choir, Steinman thinks, surely two choirs would be even better?
 Luhrmannn wanted to create an original movie musical in the style of Bollywood.
-(And then he topped that by choosing to populate it with a bevy of familiar pop gems.)
 Steinman fought for decades to tell a rock and roll version of Peter Pan in full-on theatrical glory.

 Both succeeded immensely, with Luhrmann directing the Oscar-winning smash film Moulin Rouge! and Steinman masterminding the massive selling Meat Loaf album Bat Out Of Hell.
 They can savor dream projects springing from those hits and playing now in New York, at least for the moment.
 But Moulin Rouge! the stage musical is an out-and-out smash that will make the film's success seem a mere appetizer.
 It's going to run for years.
-On the other hand, Bat Out Of Hell comes to City Center battered and a little bowed -- after some offstage travails -- for a brief run and a shortened North American tour.
-Fans of both should be plenty pleased but Moulin Rouge! is going to make a lot of new fans while Bat Out Of Hell will have to settle for the faithful.
+In contrast, Bat Out Of Hell comes to City Center battered and a little bowed -- after some offstage travails -- for a brief run and a shortened North American tour.
+Fans of both should be plenty pleased, but Moulin Rouge! is going to make a lot of new fans while Bat Out Of Hell must settle for the faithful.

 First, the hit.
-Moulin Rouge! was a successful film but apparently it's a truly beloved film as well.
-Since day one of previews, this show has essentially been playing like a monster hit AFTER the rave reviews came out, not like a musical with a movie tie-in and something to prove.
-Audiences are lined up and ready to have fun and the show is sending them away very happy.
+Moulin Rouge! was a successful film, I thought, but apparently it's a truly beloved film as well.
+Since day one of previews, this show has been playing like a monster hit AFTER the rave reviews came out, not like a musical with a movie tie-in and something to prove.
+Audiences are lined up, ready to have fun and the show is sending them away very happy.
 You want excess?
 Moulin Rouge! has it in spades, from the draped-in-sumptuous-red theater to the performers prowling the aisles and staring haughtily and sexily at one and all to the score that has been expanded from the film's already lengthy list of beloved pop classics to include a LOT more songs that have come out since the movie opened in 2001.

 I don't really like the film Moulin Rouge! but the stage production has one huge advantage: no editing.
 Baz Luhrmann likes to edit his movies in a manic style that makes the typical MTV music video seem like an Ozu film.
-The stage show certainly isn't a shrinking violet when it comes to action (they pop the confetti right at the start and it keeps coming down for almost the entire show) but it's not an assault on the senses.
+The stage show certainly isn't a shrinking violet when it comes to action (they pop the confetti right at the start and it keeps coming down for almost the entire show) yet it's not an assault on the senses.
 And like the film, all those new pop songs tossed into the mix are actually chosen with care.
-Those songs might provide a key phrase or line of dialogue; other times they sing a verse or chorus (hearing an entire song is a rarity).
+Those songs might provide a key phrase or line of dialogue; other times the performers sing a verse or chorus (though hearing an entire song is a rarity).
 But it's not just a medley of songs you know.
 Each tune serves a purpose, however passing or obvious.
-It's not until the curtain call and its Mamma Mia, legally required mini-pop concert that they deliver the sort of radio dial-spinning mashup of song after song after song that I feared all along.
-And at that point, who cares?
+It's not until the curtain call and its Mamma Mia-like, legally required mini-pop concert that they deliver the radio dial-spinning mashup of song after song after song I feared all along.
+And by that point, who cares?

-It's all stuff and nonsense, but it's done with professional zeal by a tireless, hardworking cast and a creative team that is on point from start to finish.
+It's all stuff and nonsense and it's done with professional zeal by a tireless, hardworking cast and a creative team on point from start to finish.
 Both shows would benefit from villains that are less villainous but a little moustache-twirling never hurt anyone.
-Like a hooker, Moulin Rouge! tantalizes and dazzles and implies you'll be getting the experience of a lifetime.
+Like a hooker, Moulin Rouge! tantalizes and teases and implies you'll be getting the experience of a lifetime.
 But she's not your girlfriend and this isn't a romance.
 You get what you paid for and not a penny more.
 She's a pro and you're the mark and really, you have nothing to complain about.
-And yeah, when friends come to town and want to see a show, you'll be back; you know you will.
-And she'll be waiting, a cool smile on her face.
+And yeah, when friends come to town and want to see a big hit show, you'll be back; you know you will.
+And she'll be waiting, a cool, distant smile on her face.

-Pop songs have been reaching for operatic grandeur since the early days of Spector, Roy Orbison, Johnny Ray, et al. And Steinman knows his way around a show tune.
+Pop songs have been reaching for operatic grandeur since the early days of Spector, Roy Orbison, Johnny Ray, Lesley Gore and all the rest.
+And Steinman knows his way around a show tune.
 But the post-apocalyptic setting he's had his heart set on undercuts the fun of seeing a kid's emotions explode into rock n roll.
-Set this story in suburbia rather than Blade Runner and these songs just work better.
-EVERYTHING is big when the world has collapsed so the setting dwarfs the emotions.
-But when you're stuck in high school and your friends and parents roll their eyes and indulge your puppy love and don't realize the feelings you feel are the biggest feelings anyone has ever felt (ever!), the only thing a teenager can do is burst into a big, big song.
+Set this story in suburbia rather than Blade Runner and these songs immediately work better.
+EVERYTHING is big when the world has collapsed, so the setting dwarfs the emotions.
+When you're stuck in high school and your friends and parents roll their eyes and indulge your puppy love and don't realize the feelings you feel are the biggest feelings anyone has ever felt (ever!), the only thing a teenager can do is burst into a big, big song.

 Steinman has always been working in a theatrical context.
 His songs have reprises and natural breaks where you can fit in some dialogue and then dive back into the song.
 They can be performed, not just sung.
 "All Revved Up And No Place To Go" is a terrific scene-setter.
 The song "Bat Out Of Hell" is a gem of an act one closer.
 (Imagine if you'd heard it for the first time on stage in a musical, rather than as a familiar classic shoehorned into a show after all these years.)

 Damn, this project could still be good.
 I'd do a TV movie with teens -- and make the setting painfully banal rather than the no-rules world of The Walking Dead.
 These songs would be their only emotional release, not a respite from trying to survive the end of the world.
-I'd tell Steinman that I love the song "Dead Ringer For Love" (Cher and Meat Loaf crush it on Loaf's second album) but it's actually not a theatrical song and should be cut.
+I'd tell Steinman that I love the song "Dead Ringer For Love" (Cher and Meat Loaf crush it on Loaf's second album) but it's actually not interesting dramatically speaking and should be cut.
 I'd point out that since Strat is the Peter Pan character, it doesn't make sense for Raven to sing most of "It's All Coming Back To Me Now."
 He's the one who forgets, he's the one who left and waited six months to come back, so that should be his song.
-I'd tell Steinman the vengeful Tink subplot is faithful to JM Barrie but just doesn't work here and besides, we're ditching the whole Peter Pan thing anyway.
-I'd tell Steinman to either buy the rights to "Rock Me Amadeus" or call the dad something other than Falco.
-And then I'd ask Steinman to sign my cassette and my CD copies of Bad For Good.
+I'd tell Steinman the vengeful Tink subplot is faithful to J.M.
+Barrie but just doesn't work here and besides, we're ditching the whole Peter Pan thing anyway.
+I'd tell him to either buy the rights to "Rock Me Amadeus" or call the dad something other than Falco.
+And then I'd ask Steinman to sign my cassette and CD and vinyl copies of Bad For Good.